tgstation/tgstation/.github/CONTRIBUTING.md

 /mob/testmob/process(delta_time) //SSmobs runs once every 2 seconds
 	health -= health_loss
 ```

 As the mobs subsystem runs once every 2 seconds, the mob now loses 4 health every process, or 2 health per second.
 This is called frame dependent programming.

 Why is this an issue?
 If someone decides to make it so the mobs subsystem processes once every second (2 times as fast), your effects in process() will also be two times as fast.
 Resulting in 4 health loss per second rather than 2.

 How do we solve this?
 By using delta-time.
 Delta-time is the amount of seconds you would theoretically have between 2 process() calls.
-In the case of the mobs subsystem, this would be 2 (As there is 2 seconds between every call in process()).
-Here is a new example using delta-time
+In the case of the mobs subsystem, this would be 2 (As there is 2 seconds between every call in `process()`).
+Here is a new example using delta-time:

 ```DM
 /mob/testmob